apache/flink-web/_posts/2022-05-11-release-table-store-0.1.0.md

 As of now it is quite common that people deploy a few storage systems to work with Flink for different purposes.
 A typical setup is a message queue for stream processing, a scannable file system / object store for batch processing and ad-hoc queries, and a K-V store for lookups.
-Such architecture posts challenges in data quality and sysetm maintenance, due to its complexity and heterogeneity.
+Such an architecture posts challenge in data quality and system maintenance, due to its complexity and heterogeneity.
 This is becoming a major issue that hurts the end-to-end user experience of streaming and batch unification brought by Apache Flink.

 The goal of Flink table store is to address the above issues.
-It is an important step of the project.
+This is an important step of the project.
 It extends Flink's capability from computing to the storage domain.
 So we can provide a better end-to-end experience to the users.

 Flink Table Store aims to provide a unified storage abstraction, so users don't have to build the hybrid storage by themselves.
 More specifically, Table Store offers the following core capabilities:

-* support storage of large datasets and allows read / write in both batch and streaming manner.
+* Support storage of large datasets and allows read / write in both batch and streaming manner.
-* support streaming queries with minimum latency down to milliseconds.
+* Support streaming queries with minimum latency down to milliseconds.
-* support Batch/OLAP queries with minimum latency down to the second level.
+* Support Batch/OLAP queries with minimum latency down to the second level.
-* support incremental snapshots for stream consumption by default.
-So users don't need to solve the problem of hybrid different stores by themselves.
+* Support incremental snapshots for stream consumption by default.
+So users don't need to solve the problem of combining different stores by themselves.

 <center>
 <img src="{{site.baseurl}}/img/blog/table-store/table-store-architecture.png" width="100%"/>